pran-7-5/eco_style/README.md

 Wood is more expensive than gold and diamond.
 Water, salt, lemons, mangoes, pickles, rice, and dal are free here.
 Well, everything can be free here if you take the right steps.

-Marijuana has been legal here since its discovery, again at the opposite price from the world, in 3 dollars you get 25 grams whereas in the USA you will get 3 grams for 25 dollars that too is grown by chemical fertilizers.
+Marijuana has been legal here since its discovery, again at the opposite price from the world, in 3 USD you get 25 grams whereas in the USA you will get 3 grams for 25 USD that too is grown by chemical fertilizers.

-Here the best food in the world is 1 dollar and the worst is 100 dollars(5 star hotels).
+Here the best food in the world is 1 USD and the worst is 100 USD(5 star hotels).
 You don't have access also, because you have killed an animal so you can't go in and buy it directly.
 No special permissions, it's guarded by you won't believe who.
 Well, there is no easy way to do this, your state must surrender and admit your mistakes first.

-Vegan Breakfast + lunch + evening + dinner is less than 1 dollar.
+Vegan Breakfast + lunch + evening + dinner is less than 1 USD.
 Synthetic drugs are not available here, marijuana is so cheap here.

-Private hospital surgery is 300 dollars max, only check up is 3 dollars.
+Private hospital surgery is 300 USD max, only check up is 3 USD.
-Average rent of a 3 room house is 40 dollars per month.
+Average rent of a 3 room house is 40 USD per month.
-My degree is 5000 dollars including everything.
-12 years schooling was lower than 1000 dollars max.
+My degree is 5000 USD including everything.
+12 years schooling was lower than 1000 USD max.

-The problem is cement house construction became cheaper, 3 rooms for 3000 dollars.
-Whereas a wooden house is 6000 dollars.
+The problem is cement house construction became cheaper, 3 rooms for 3000 USD.
+Whereas a wooden house is 6000 USD.
 Gas cars are 5000, electric ones are 10000.
-Thermal power is 10 dollars per month whereas solar is 20 dollars.
+Thermal power is 10 USD per month whereas solar is 20 USD.

 Needs ban, start by changing the central tax, this will slowly bankrupt those industries.
 Renewable tax 5%, bad products to 68% GST.
+The products that I have said to avoid are currently having 18 to 28 % gst, why is it not clearly mentioned in the govt website (I will talk about right to information later), so increase that to 68%.
+But that will have no impact on those industries, because do you think they are stupid they don't know it is coming or what.
+They have already profited you won't believe how much, that's certainly not in the bank, because you are still allowing cash, gold, land.

+So they are going to retaliate, they won't raise the price, they will pump black money into it to take down the competition.
+So the way is to blow the hammer again and again, increase another 68% gst after 6 months to 136%.
+Don't increase at once or they will incite the public.
+So we want to make those people poor, who are running these businesses, they are evil.
+This will take jobs but so what, they are not going to get poor.
+They can easily switch, I am not talking about high skills, after all what I am promoting is man made products, eco houses will require more human touch than automated cement factories.
+Don't transport wood from one state to another, grow nearby.
+Eco houses are more romantic anyway, we don't use cash anymore nor keep gold at home, who is going to steal what, tv or fridge, security cameras are popular now.

 I don't want any import tax on all hydrogen products, I mean we don't have a single company, how can our market be threatened.
 Buying petrol from outside, money goes away anyway.
 So cut gas purchases by half and buy electrolyzers from Nel_hydrogen.
 This will cut the Toyota_mirai and Nel_hydrogen electrolyzers price in half.